Corporate Tax in UAE

 A Qualifying Free Zone Person may take advantage of a special Corporate Tax rate of 0% on their "Qualifying Income" exclusively.
 A Free Zone Person must meet the following criteria to qualify as a Qualifying Free Zone Person:

-- 3. not have made an election to be subject to Corporate Tax at the standard rates; and
+- Not have made an election to be subject to Corporate Tax at the standard rates; and

 A Qualifying Free Zone Person may be subject to additional requirements by the Minister.